 If a dog is constantly barking, it becomes annoying.
 A couple of barks here or there is fine; campgrounds and RV parks are busy places and all new sights and sounds for the pup.

-It’s not a bad idea to ask your neighbors how your dog was while you were away.
+It’s not a bad idea to ask your neighbors how your dog was and if they heard them barking while you were away.
 You might be surprised.

 Yelling